 - ice decreases pain by reducing nerve activity in the injured area. - ice decreases muscle spasm by decreasing sensitivity (pain). - ice permits pain-free motion that helps decrease swelling.
-The drawing to the left shows the pain cycle.
-Swelling after the injury causes pain, resulting in muscle spasm and a decrease in movement.

-As shown below, ice interrupts the cycle, decreasing swelling, muscle spasms and pain, and increasing your ability to move more easily.
+The drawing on the left below shows the pain cycle.
+Swelling after the injury causes pain, resulting in muscle spasm and a decrease in movement. - As shown in the drawing below on the right, ice interrupts the cycle, decreasing swelling, muscle spasms and pain, and increasing your ability to move more easily.